Women's Day unites activists, Turkish police break up crowd with tear gas

 “Many people are trying to demonize feminism while it has always been a fight for equality,” said Ana Sanz, 36, dressed in a red overcoat and white bonnet echoing the uniforms worn in the dystopian novel and TV series “The Handmaid’s Tale”.

-Union UGT estimated six million people walked off their jobs for at least two hours in a strike to demand equal pay and rights for women which it said mobilized more people than a similar action a year ago.

-Tens of thousands of women, mostly students, crammed Madrid streets and squares, chanting and carrying placards saying: “Liberty, Equality, Friendship” and “The way I dress does not change the respect I deserve!”
+Tens of thousands of women, mostly students, crammed streets and squares in the Spanish capital Madrid, chanting and carrying placards saying: “Liberty, Equality, Friendship” and “The way I dress does not change the respect I deserve!”

-Berlin protester Anna Lob told Reuters she had been sexually assaulted during an internship.
+In Berlin’s Alexanderplatz, protester Anna Lob told Reuters she had been sexually assaulted during an internship.

 “A male colleague grabbed my ass while I was standing in a circle with some men,” she said.
 “Physical assaults in any form or (sexist) comments, jokes or something you have to listen to over and over again - that is a form of discrimination.”

-Also at the Alexanderplatz, Paula Schramm said she had seen some moves towards greater equality, but many women were still disadvantaged in their daily lives.
+Also in Alexanderplatz, Paula Schramm said she had seen some moves toward greater equality but many women remained disadvantaged in their daily lives.
 “And that is why I am here.
 I want to change this so that it becomes equal at some point.”

 In Paris, Cameroonian rights activist Aissa Doumara was honored for her campaign against forced marriages by President Emmanuel Macron.

-At a ceremony at the Elysee Palace, he handed her the first women’s rights prize dedicated to the late French minister and abortion campaigner Simone Veil.
+At a ceremony at the Elysee Palace, he handed Doumara the first women’s rights prize dedicated to the late French minister and abortion campaigner Simone Veil.

+Portuguese Prime Minister Antonio Costa joined a women’s rights protest in downtown Lisbon.
+“When there is a difference of 18 percent on average between the salary of men and women, disparity in political positions, and when there is barbarity such as gender violence, it’s a sign that there is still much to do in the fight for women’s rights,” he told the crowd.

+Twelve women have died so far this year in domestic violence in Portugal.

 In London, Meghan, Britain’s Duchess of Sussex, said she hoped the baby she is expecting this spring with Britain’s Prince Harry would follow in her feminist footsteps.